edgedb/edgedb/docs/stdlib/numbers.rst

         db> select round(2.5n);
         {3n}

-    Additionally, when rounding a :eql:type:`decimal` value, an optional argument ``d`` may be provided to further specify what decimal point the value must to be rounded to:
+    Additionally, when rounding a :eql:type:`decimal` value, you may pass the optional argument *d* to specify the precision of the rounded result:

     .. code-block:: edgeql-repl